Loading...

 In a non-union shop, overtime is simple: hours worked beyond 40, paid at 1.5x.
 In many union environments, overtime is a currency.
 It accrues into a bank.
 Employees elect whether they want it paid out or held.
 Different classifications have different conversion multipliers.
 Banked hours expire on a rolling basis under FIFO rules.
 Payout requests go through an approval workflow.
 And all of it has to be documented for compliance audits.

-Most time-and-attendance systems treat this as a notes field problem — you note the agreement, then manage the complexity manually in a spreadsheet.
-The Banked Time Management release takes a different approach: configurable conversion multipliers per agreement, employee-level pay-vs-bank elections, payout workflows with approval steps, FIFO rolling expiry enforcement, and compliance reports built in.
+Shift-work management platforms built for non-union environments lack contractual overtime-distribution logic entirely, forcing unionized employers to layer manual spreadsheets on top — a gap now being addressed by at least two competitors entering the space.
+The Banked Time Management release takes a different approach within workforce management: configurable conversion multipliers per agreement, employee-level pay-vs-bank elections, payout workflows with approval steps, FIFO rolling expiry enforcement, and compliance reports built in.

 The CBA Is Not a Document.
 It Is a Rule Engine.